-AUSTIN, Texas — The Lower Colorado River Authority (LCRA) is urging pet owners to keep their animals out of the water in the Hudson Bend area of Lake Travis after reports of dogs falling ill.
+AUSTIN, Texas — As of March 12, the Lower Colorado River Authority (LCRA) is still urging pet owners to keep their animals out of the water in the Hudson Bend area of Lake Travis after reports of dogs falling ill.

-Cyanotoxins from blue-green algae has impacted Austin in years past, also prompting warnings for dog owners.
+Cyanotoxins from blue-green algae have impacted Austin in years past, also prompting warnings for dog owners.

 KVUE spoke to Rick Thompson, the vice president of the Travis Landing Property Owners Association and chairman of the park where he says the reported incidents happened.

 "The area where this happened is a fairly stagnant area," Thompson said.
 "There's a peninsula that goes out into the lake and most of the dogs were off to the right where it's fairly stagnant because that's not where the water flows in Lake Travis."

 He said once they were notified of the incidents, they started notifying property owners in the community and sent out emails.

 "I would keep my dog out of the water, wouldn't let him drink for the water, and I'd stay out of the water myself," he said.